2009 Finalists Peter K. Hassan & Elisabeth Silverman Hassan

 BlueCat: As a BlueCat Finalist, what advice do you have to those writers thinking about entering the competition?

 PKH & ESH: We’d highly recommend it.
 It was a great experience for us.
-The feedback you get is really valuable, and was essential in helping us hone in on areas of the script that needed work.
-Our advice is to be open to the criticism.
+The feedback you get is really valuable and was essential in helping us hone in on areas of the script that needed work.
+Our advice is to be open to criticism.
 Screenwriting is deceptively complex, and there’s always room for improvement.